Mikhail Botvinnik - The Positional Bulldozer

 He continued to compete in major tournaments up until 1970 showing his old magic in flashes now and again.
 He was no longer able to win the biggest tournaments but he could still win a game against anyone.

 He founded a chess school in 1963 and many great players from what was the USSR graduated from it.
 Anatoly Karpov

 Other high level players included Alexei Shirov, Vladimir Akopian and Jaan Ehlvest.
 Mikhail Botvinnik continued to work until shortly before his death in May 1995.

 Mikhail Botvinnik was the main driving force in Soviet chess for decades

 Mikhail Botvinnik was a positional player who favored closed positions with slow burning strategy.
 He offered the opinion himself that he was perhaps not the best tactician.
 Just the same his games showed he could play that way too when he needed to.

 He dominated Soviet and World chess for many years.
 He was instrumental in the development of the World Championship providing much input into how it should be contested.
 His opinion on how Soviet chess should be structured in order to bring fresh talent through also held a lot of weight.

 Botvinnik's stranglehold on chess was fairly lengthy.
 About 30 years.
-Within two years of learning how to play the game he had beaten a reigning World Champion albeit on one of many boards in a simul.
+Within a year of learning how to play the game he had beaten a reigning World Champion albeit on one of many boards in a simul.
 Within 10 years he had joined the elite by drawing a match against a contender for the World title.